 The NHPA and its regulations at 36 CFR § 800 direct federal agencies to consult with Indian tribes when a proposed or alternative action may have an effect on tribal lands or on properties of religious and cultural significance to a tribe.
 Consistent with the NHPA, Department of Defense Instruction 4710.02, Interactions with Federally-Recognized Tribes, and Air Force Instruction (AFI) 90-2002, Air Force Interaction with Federally-Recognized Tribes, federally recognized tribes that are historically affiliated with lands in the vicinity of the proposed and alternative actions have been invited to consult on all proposed undertakings that have a potential to affect properties of cultural, historical, or religious significance to the tribes.
 The tribal consultation process is distinct from NEPA consultation or the interagency coordination process, and it requires separate notification of all relevant tribes.
 The timelines for tribal consultation are also distinct from those of other consultations.
 The Nellis AFB point of contact for Indian tribes is the Base Commander.
 The point of contact for consultation with the Tribal Historic Preservation Officer and the Advisory Council on Historic Preservation is the Nellis AFB Cultural Resources Manager.
-Government-to-government consultation is included in Appendix A.
+Government-to-government consultation letters are included in Appendix A. A response from the Moapa Band of Paiutes is included in Appendix B. The Moapa Band of Paiutes is the only response received from Indian tribes.